PaulaScharf/Arduino_TensorFlowLite_Custom/README.md

 ## Compatibility

-This library is designed for the `Arduino Nano 33 BLE Sense` board.
-The framework code for running machine learning models should be compatible with most Arm Cortex M-based boards, such as the `Raspberry Pi Pico`, but the code to access peripherals like microphones, cameras, and accelerometers is specific to the `Nano 33 BLE Sense`.
+This library was originally designed for the `Arduino Nano 33 BLE Sense` board.
+I changed that tho.

 ## License